matomatical/AI-games/README.md

 > #### Status:
 >
-> Chexers (2019) and Expendibots (2020) are more-or-less documented.
-> Rules from older games are available, but not project details or code.
-> I am also considering compiling a 'hall of fame' with information about
-> the winners of each year's tournament,
-> and linking to other repositories around GitHub with exemplary students'
-> code.
+> The games from my tenure as head TA, back to 2017, are more-or-less
+> documented, with only a few missing pieces.
+> More details of this semester's game are forthcoming.
 >
+> I am considering compiling a 'hall of fame' with information about the
+> winners of each year's tournament, and linking to other repositories
+> around GitHub with exemplary students' code, if I can find it.
-> If something you are interested in is missing, just raise an issue to
+> If you want to be listed, contact me or raise an issue.
-> remind me to add it.

 ## Contents